 Cannabidiol (CBD) is a compound derived from hemp for use as a dietary supplement.
-Though hemp is a type of cannabis, unlike marijuana, it contains only trace amounts of THC, so it has no psychoactive effects, nor will it show up in drug screening unless significantly high doses are used (high dosing would simply require specialized drug testing).
-Though CBD is legal in all 50 states, it cannot be grown or harvested in the US at this time, so it must be imported.
+Though hemp is a type of cannabis, unlike marijuana, it contains only trace amounts of THC, so it has no psychoactive effects, nor is it likely to show up in drug screening unless significantly high doses are used (high dosing would simply require specialized drug testing).
+Current legislation prevents CBD from being grown or harvested in the US at this time, so it must be imported.

 How CBD works